ooyeraju/ooyeraju/README.md

 ### Hi there 👋

+I am Rajnish, a sophomore at IIT Kharagpur currently pursuing major in Economics.

+- 🔭 I’m currently working on developing mobile application for [MAA-for India](https://github.com/March-Against-Anemia).
+- 🌱 I’m currently learning to build mobile applications.
+- 👯 I’m looking to collaborate on any startup idea.
+- 📫 Drop letters at : rajnishkush2@gmail.com

 <!--
 **ooyeraju/ooyeraju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.